 This Primer is based on the obligations described in the 2013 Registrar Accreditation Agreement (2013 RAA), and the base new gTLD Registry Agreement (New GTLD Registry Agreement [PDF, 649 KB]), and in a few instances other registry agreements, as noted below.
 As not all registrars and registries are operating under the 2013 RAA or the New gTLD Base Agreement, their actual obligations pertaining to WHOIS may vary.
 Please refer to the language of the original documents for the text of the obligations related to WHOIS.

-The Affirmation of Commitments requires ICANN to "implement measures to maintain timely, unrestricted and public access to accurate and complete WHOIS information…" The WHOIS service is a free, publicly available directory containing the contact and technical information of registered domain name holders (referred to as "registrants").
+Based on existing consensus policies and contracts, ICANN is committed to "implementing measures to maintain timely, unrestricted and public access to accurate and complete WHOIS information", subject to applicable laws.
+The WHOIS service is a free, publicly available directory containing the contact and technical information of registered domain name registrants.
 Anyone who needs to know who is behind a website domain name can make a request for that information via WHOIS.
 The data is collected and made available by registrars and registries under the terms of their agreements with ICANN.

 WHOIS is not a single, centrally managed database.
 Rather, registration data is held in disparate locations and administered by multiple registries and registrars.
-They set their own conventions for WHOIS service, consistent with the minimum requirements established in their ICANN contracts.
+They set their own conventions for WHOIS service, consistent with the minimum requirements established in their contracts with ICANN.

 The term "WHOIS" refers to protocols, services, and data types associated with Internet naming and numbering resources beyond domain names, such as Internet Protocol (IP) addresses, and Autonomous System Numbers (ASNs).
 The WHOIS service includes WHOIS clients, WHOIS servers, WHOIS data stores, and WHOIS data (domain name registration records).
 Essentially, WHOIS can refer to any of the following: